 Cyber Threat Intelligence and MDR

-Another element of MDR—which is also essential for effective threat intelligence—is comprehensive visibility.
+Another element of MDR is comprehensive visibility.
 Digital threat intelligence needs to work across the entire technology stack.
 Attacks are becoming more sophisticated and may involve multiple stages and exploits.
 To be successful, MDR requires threat intelligence that unifies detection across the technology stack to minimize the potential for attacker success and limit the impact of attacks that get through security defenses.

 For Alert Logic, this stack is comprised of IDS, Vulnerability Scanner, Extended Endpoint Detection, Web Application Firewall and Log Analytics.
 This security stack needs to be kept updated individually and via correlations to drive the detections against a growing attack surface.